Ronaldinho: 2010–11 season

+Before the winter break, Ronaldinho sporadically played for Milan.
+He made 16 appearances, scored one goal, and made several assists.
+Notably, he had not featured in three consecutive matches against Bari, Palermo and Inter, when he was on the bench.
+The club's attacking threat mainly featured Alexandre Pato and new signings Zlatan Ibrahimović and Robinho.
+During this period, Milan had established themselves as favourites to win the Scudetto for the first time since 2003–04.

+Despite this lack of playing time, Ronaldinho downplayed speculation about departing Milan, saying, "My future?
+I have no intention to leave Milan. [...]
+I am very happy at Milan."
+However, with the impending arrival of Antonio Cassano from Sampdoria in January 2011, his favour in the Milan team further decreased.
+Milan coach Massimiliano Allegri confirmed the eventual sale of Ronaldinho: "We await his departure becoming official".
+He was heavily linked with a move back to his childhood club Grêmio, with Ronaldinho himself desiring a return there.
+He was also of interest to LA Galaxy of Major League Soccer, Blackburn Rovers of the Premier League, and Brazilian clubs Corinthians and Palmeiras.

+Ronaldinho later revealed his thoughts on his departure from Milan: "This left me very upset.
+I was in good shape when I was at Milan, but he [Allegri] didn't play me to give me the opportunity to express myself, so that is why I left."

 Flamengo

 Ronaldinho celebrates scoring for Flamengo in February 2011.

-After being heavily linked with a move back to his childhood club Grêmio, Ronaldinho joined Flamengo on 11 January 2011 with a contract ending in 2014.
-During the transfer saga, many reports had linked the former World Player of the Year to joining different clubs, such as LA Galaxy of Major League Soccer, Blackburn Rovers of the Premier League, and Brazilian clubs Corinthians and Palmeiras.
-He was greeted by more than 20,000 fans at his unveiling at his new club on 13 January 2011.
+Ronaldinho joined Flamengo on 11 January with a contract ending in 2014.
+He was greeted by more than 20,000 fans at his unveiling at his new club on 13 January.

 Ronaldinho scored his first goal for Flamengo in the 3–2 victory against Boavista on 6 February 2011.
 On 27 February, he converted a second-half free kick for Flamengo to beat Boavista 1–0 and win his first piece of silverware with the team, the Taça Guanabara.
 Ronaldinho lifted his first trophy with Flamengo after curling in a right-footed shot over the wall in the 71st minute at Engenhão stadium.
 The goal gave Flamengo its 19th Taça Guanabara title, which earned the Campeonato Carioca title two months later, as the team also won the Taça Rio.
 On 27 July 2011, Ronaldinho scored a hat-trick in Flamengo's 5–4 away win against rivals Santos, after being 3–0 down inside the first 30 minutes.
 On 31 May 2012, after being absent for a few days, he sued Flamengo claiming lack of payment for four months and cancelled his contract with the club.